OPENING DAY

 KEEP IN MIND...

 There is no need to arrive early since all beds are pre-assigned.
-We will give more instructions upon arrival, directing you to each drive through stations.
+We will give more instructions upon arrival to direct you to the drive through stations.
 All can easily be done without exiting your vehicle.
 Stations will include a place to:

 •Drop off your camper’s medication and talk to the nurse